 Department D – Goats

-- All goat entries, Market, Bred and Owned Market, and Junior & Open Commercial Breeding Does, must be in place no later than 12:00 noon Fair Sunday.
+- All goat entries, Market, Bred and Owned Market, and Junior & Open Commercial Breeding Does must be in place no later than 12:00 noon Fair Sunday.
+Junior & Open Commercial Breeding Doe Show entries must be registered online by July 31.
 All goats must be washed and cleaned before they arrive at the fair.
-Health Certificates must be shown to committee member before any animals enter the barn.

-- To be in compliance with the recommendations of the state veterinarian, all goats must be identified with an official scrapie program identification tag in their ear upon arrival at the fairgrounds.
+- To be in compliance with the recommendations of the state veterinarian, all goats must be identified with an official scrapie program identification tag in their ear or an AGBA tattoo upon arrival at the fairgrounds.
 The official paperwork must also accompany the goat.
 Any goat not having the tag will be dismissed from the fairgrounds and sent home.

-- The Junior Goat Show is open only to Clarke County 4-H or FFA project members by January 1, year of the show.
-All new 4-H goat project members must be enrolled by March 1, year of the show.
+- The Junior Goat Show is open only to Clarke County 4-H or FFA project members who have met all fair qualifier requirements.

 - All market goats must be in possession and ownership of the exhibiting 4-H or FFA member and be on feed by the June weigh-in, year of the show.